By Dr Jane Dickson.

 Is HRT safe or not to be trusted after all?

-After the rather scary recent headlines about HRT we invited menopause specialist Dr Jane Dickson to give us her view.
+We invited menopause specialist Dr Jane Dickson to give us her view.

 I have run a menopause clinic in South East London for the last twelve years.
 The initial scare stories related to hormone replacement therapy really began in about 2002.
 At this point many GP’s put a ‘blanket ban’ on prescribing HRT so when I started my clinic it was the norm to see totally desperate women whose lives were being severely disrupted by menopausal symptoms.